rocky-linux/documentation/docs/gemstones/git/02-gh_cli_edit_pr_title.md

 ## Introduction

-This guide explains how to edit or change the title of an existing pull request (PR) in a GitHub repository, using both the GitHub web interface and CLI.
+This Gemstone explains how to edit or change the title of an existing pull request (PR) in a GitHub repository, using both the GitHub web interface and CLI.

 ## Problem Description